alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 # TDD - Test Driven Development
 After creating the test, we should implement the unit, do in a cycle step: run test, implement/fix, run test.
 So, the implementation is incomplete until the test had passed.
-In these example, the implementation to the test can be [that](code in github).
+In these example, the implementation to the project can be [that](https://github.com/alexferreiradev/tecnologias_java/tree/test-techniques/test-techniques).

+# Versions used to example
+The example used in theses tutorial is hosted by [Github](https://github.com/alexferreiradev/tecnologias_java/tree/test-techniques/test-techniques).
+The versions used are following:
+* Junit: 5
+* EasyMock: 4.3
+* Java 11

+# Conclusion

 # TODO